 I will carry on with my life as best I can.
 I will think globally and act locally.
 In thinking globally, I will not regard the hate-motivated, random-destruction-of-anything-that-can-be-a-target as an acceptable norm, therefore I will not oppose reasonable efforts to stop it.
 I will vote to reduce the reach of government both within this country and the reach of this government abroad.
 Locally, I will act as I have been inspired to do by my God.
 Locally, too, I will defend, with adequate force, if an enemy such as this appears personally on my doorstep.

 What God has in mind to resolve this conflict and repair this mess I don’t presume to discern, and I will be skeptical of anyone who confidently tells me he has discerned God’s mind on this.
 I think we will be shown, in the fullness of time.
-As I await, I will attempt to do what only I can do: Make myself one person who the rest of the world does not have to carry owing to my own irresponsibility and does not have to avoid because I have become a threat.
+As I await, I will attempt to do what only I can do: Make myself one person who the rest of the world does not have to carry in its back owing to my own irresponsibility and does not have to avoid because I have become a threat.